teamdunno/object/README.md

 ## Installing

 You can install this in Node!
-(Yes, without transpilling) By running
+(Yes, without transpiling manually) By running

 ```shell
 $ npx jsr add @dunno/object